01 Mar Where does the full Scottish breakfast come from?

 The Ulster Fry

 And then there is the question of breads.
 Pretty much every full cooked breakfast will be accompanied by toast, butter and assorted jams.
-Fried bread might put in an appearance and, in Northern Ireland, their Ulster Fry will definitely have fried soda and potato breads.
-In Scotland, we prefer a potato or tattie scone, a sort of unleavened griddle scone made with lots of mashed potatoes, butter and some flour.
+Fried bread might put in an appearance.
+In Northern Ireland, their Ulster Fry will definitely have fried soda and potato breads.
+In Scotland, we prefer a potato or tattie scone.
+A sort of unleavened griddle scone made with lots of mashed potatoes, butter and some flour.

 As fond of country sports as they were of lavishly entertaining friends, well-to-do landowners would rise early for a spot of horse riding or hunting with their visiting chums and then return home for a slap-up breakfast.